 Chapter 4: Whispers in the Fog

-The house grew colder, the air thick with a metallic tang, like blood mixed with earth.
-He began to hear whispers—faint, unintelligible, yet unmistakably Simon’s voice—coming from the walls, the floor, even the letter itself.
+The house felt colder, and the air had a strange, metallic smell, almost like blood and earth.
+He started to hear whispers—soft and hard to understand, but clearly Simon’s voice—coming from the walls, the floor, and even the letter.

 Three men—Samuel Holt, a burly blacksmith; Ezra Finch, a weathered farmer; and Timothy Reed, the nervous youth—were trudging home from the tavern when they passed the cemetery.